-The temperature variation of three layers together with the volume averaged drop temperature change relative to the surface temperature are further investigated in Fig. B3.
-While the temperature at drop's center (red curve) deviates from the surface temperature by up to $2.5 \,^{\circ}$ C, the second outmost layer representing 40% of the entire drop volume (green curve) follows the surface temperature within $0.5 \,^{\circ}$ C at subzero temperatures.
-At temperatures below $-5 \,^{\circ}$ C, which are relevant for immersion freezing experiments, the temperature difference is less than $0.3 \,^{\circ}$ C, thus, within the measurement uncertainties.
-The volume averaged drop temperature (magenta curve in Fig. B3) is also within the measurement uncertainty of $0.5 \,^{\circ}$ C for this temperature range.
+The temperature variation in three layers together with the volume-averaged drop temperature change relative to the surface temperature is further investigated in Fig. B3.
+While the temperature at the drop's center (red curve) deviates from the surface temperature by up to $2.5 \,^{\circ}$ C, the second-outermost layer, representing 40% of the entire drop volume (green curve), follows the surface temperature within 0.5 °C at subzero temperatures.
+At temperatures below $-5 \,^{\circ}$ C, which are relevant for immersion freezing experiments, the temperature difference is less than 0.3 °C, thus within the measurement uncertainties.
+The volume-averaged drop temperature (magenta curve in Fig. B3) is also within the measurement uncertainty of 0.5 °C for this temperature range.